-An AI is required to report in items 1 to 7 each of its OTC derivative transactions and credit derivative contracts (other than LSTs), SFTs (other than LSTs) and LSTs (regardless of the nature of the LSTs) by IRB class.
-AIs should report relevant exposures that are not subject to valid bilateral netting agreements or valid cross-product netting agreements, or exposures that are required to be treated as a separate netting set under section 226J(1) of the Rules, in items 1 to 3 as appropriate.
+An AI is required to report in items 1 to 7 each of its derivative contracts (other than LSTs), SFTs (other than LSTs) and LSTs (regardless of the nature of the LSTs) by IRB class.

+Als should report relevant exposures that are not subject to valid bilateral netting agreements or valid cross-product netting agreements, or exposures that are required to be treated as a separate netting set under section 226J(1) of the Rules, in items 1 to 3 as appropriate.
 Relevant exposures that are subject to valid bilateral netting agreements or valid cross-product netting agreements and which do not fall within section 226J(1) of the Rules should be reported in items 4 to 7 as appropriate.

-An AI should provide, in all cases, the principal amount (which, in respect of SFTs, is the aggregate principal amount of the securities sold or lent, or the money paid or lent, or the securities or money provided as collateral, under the SFTs) and default risk exposure of the transactions before and after recognized guarantees/credit derivative contracts (but after netting in both instances).
+An AI should provide, in all cases, the total notional amount (which, in respect of SFTs, is the total amount of assets sold, transferred, loaned or paid under the SFTs) and default risk exposure of the transactions before and after recognized guarantees/credit derivative contracts (but after netting in both instances).